dotnet/docs-mobile/docs/android/binding-libs/binding-java-libs/binding-java-library.md

 ms.date: 05/07/2024
 ---

-# Binding a Java Library
+# Binding a Java library

 The Android community offers many Java libraries that you may want to use in your app.
 These Java libraries are often packaged in .JAR (Java